innotechmarine/innotechmarine.github.io/app/privacy-policy.md

+---
+layout: page
+title: Privacy Policy
+parent: Innotech Marine Device Manager
+---

-# Innotech App Privacy Policy
+# Innotech Marine Apps Privacy Policy

 By using the Innotech Marine Device Manager (the "app"), you agree to this privacy policy.
 Innotech Marine Device Manager is an app for Android and iOS developed by [Innotech Marine](https://innotechmarine.co/).